DaSh-015/IP-monitor/readme.md

-# IP monitor v.1.2.0
+# IP monitor v.1.3.0

-### Установка:
-1. Создай ярлык со следующими параметрами:

-   powershell.exe -NoExit -ExecutionPolicy Bypass -File "path\\IP monitor\\ip\_monitor\_control.ps1"

-   (path замени на свой путь к папке скрипта)

-4. Запусти скрипт с помощью ярлыка для создания конфиг-файла: в открывшемся окне введи 1 и нажми enter.

-### Настройка:
-Открой файл ip\_monitor\_config.psd1
-* Processes - укажи процессы, которые нужно мониторить, без .exe на конце (можно посмотреть в диспетчере задач).
-* PollSeconds - как часто скрипт будет проверять IP процессов.
-* FlushSummarySeconds - как часто скрипт будет обновлять файл ip\_summary.csv с информацией, собранной в удобном виде.
-* OutDir - путь, куда будут выгружаться логи. Если пустой - логи выгружаются в папку скрипта.

-### Обновление:

-Просто распакуй архив в папку скрипта с заменой файлов.

-### Использование:

-Файл ip\_summary.csv содержит следующие колонки:

-* IP - конкретный удалённый IPv4-адрес, с которым был замечен процесс
-* Hits - сколько раз этот IP попал в выборку за время работы скрипта (это не количество TCP-сессий, а количество наблюдений)
-* Polls - сколько раз процесс был обнаружен в работающем состоянии во время опросов
+Run using ip_monitor_control.ps1

+The file ip_summary.csv contains the following columns:

+* IP - a specific remote IPv4 address that the process was observed communicating with
+* Hits - how many times this IP appeared in the sample during the script runtime (this is not the number of TCP sessions, but the number of observations)
+* Polls - how many times the process was detected as running during polling
 * Share - Hits / Polls
-* FirstSeen - когда IP впервые появился
+* FirstSeen - when the IP first appeared
-* LastSeen - последний момент наблюдения
+* LastSeen - the last observation timestamp
-* SeenMinutes - сколько минут прошло между FirstSeen и LastSeen (не суммарное время соединения а диапазон активности)
+* SeenMinutes - how many minutes passed between FirstSeen and LastSeen (not total connection time, but the activity window)
 * HitsPerMinute - Hits / SeenMinutes

-Share - Это ключевой показатель для поиска "базовых" диапазонов и отсечения случайных CDN-всплесков. Значения близкие к 1.0 означают, что IP присутствует практически всегда (стабильный, возможно основной сервер). Близкие к нулю значения наоборот указывают на редкое, эпизодическое появление IP-адреса.

-FirstSeen и LastSeen - полезны для понимания, давно ли используется адрес, и выявления разовых подключений.

-HitsPerMinute - это, по сути, "плотность появления". Если IP стабильно держит соединение, то HitsPerMinute будет высокий, а если вспыхнул один раз, то низкий.

-Помни, что CDN (Cloudflare, Fastly, Google) могут давать высокие Share, но при перезапуске клиента пул может смениться. Запускай скрипт в разные сессии для улучшения выборки!
+Share - This is the key metric for identifying "core" ranges and filtering out random CDN spikes.
+Values close to 1.0 mean that the IP is present almost all the time (stable, possibly a primary server).
+Values close to zero, on the contrary, indicate rare, occasional appearance of the IP address.

+FirstSeen and LastSeen - useful for understanding how long an address has been in use and for identifying one-time connections.

+HitsPerMinute - this is essentially the "appearance density".
+If an IP maintains a stable connection, HitsPerMinute will be high, and if it flashed once, it will be low.

+Keep in mind that CDNs (Cloudflare, Fastly, Google) may show high Share values, but after restarting the client, the pool may change.
+Run the script in different sessions to improve the sampling!

 ### ChangeLog:

+1.3.0 (20:02:2026) - all settings are now available in a convenient menu directly inside the _control script!

-1.2.0 (19:02:2026) - настройки перемещены в отдельный конфиг-файл
+1.2.0 (19:02:2026) - settings moved to a separate config file

-1.1.0 (19:02:2026) - "ips\_raw.log" и "unique\_<process>.txt" теперь создаются в подпапке "raw"
+1.1.0 (19:02:2026) - "ips_raw.log" and "unique_<process>.txt" are now created in the "raw" subfolder

-1.0.0 (19:02:2026) - первая стабильная версия
+1.0.0 (19:02:2026) - first stable version